 3. Choose Your Destination Wisely.
-Permit are found in lots of places—the Bahamas, Cuba, Mexico, Belize, Honduras, the Seychelles, and a few other places like Australia’s East Cape.
+Permit are found in many places—the Bahamas, Cuba, Mexico, Belize, Honduras, the Seychelles, and a few other places like Australia’s East Cape.
 Permit junkies have yet to find a place where permit behave more like their opportunistic cousin, the Jack Crevalle, and less like permit.
-But in all of these destinations exist guides who are passionate about their local fisheries.
+But in all these destinations exist guides passionate about their local fisheries.
 And, in these local fisheries swim plenty of permit.
 Belize is home to some ridiculously passionate permit guides.
 Mexico’s Ascension Bay is one of the largest protected marine reserves in the world.
 The Faraway Cayes in Honduras may be the most remote permit fishery in the Caribbean.
 Cuba is home to several generations of permit guides.
 The Bahamas, where the flats fishing is better known for bonefish—which is fine for the dedicated following of hard-core permit anglers who regularly fish the Bahamas—is home to plenty of permit as well.
 There’s also the Indo-Pacific permit—a completely different species of permit, yet just as challenging—found in the Seychelles and Australia’s East Cape.

 4. Go With a Pro.
 Fly fishing for permit is unlike any other type of fly fishing—hours are spent hunting the flats in search of fish.
 On any given day you might have one chance or many.
 When the fish gods align your angling stars along with a feeding permit, you want the best guide possible alongside you.
 This guide will have chosen the right fly, moved the boat in the correct position, told you exactly when to cast, strip, and set the hook…and be there to take a great photo when you land the permit.
 Sounds easy, right?
 But you still have to do your part.